isomerpages/mpa-seathedifference/_shore-or-not/True or False?.md

 description: ""
 variant: markdown
 ---
 ##### Maritime Singapore is a global trade powerhouse, often misunderstood as just about ship-handling.
 These myths mask its diverse opportunities and vibrant career paths.
-Whether eyeing a career switch or just curious, let's embark on a voyage to unveil its dynamic essence.
+Whether you're considering a career switch or just curious, let's explore Maritime Singapore's dynamic essence together.

 ##### Is Maritime Singapore solely about ship handling and physical labour?